Rethinking chill hours for California Pistachios and Almonds orchards to counter climate change.

 The Solution of Increase Chill Hours

 We believe the solution is deeper roots away from the winter heat.
-So they stay dormant.
+So the plants remain dormant.
 The hypothesis is that deep roots will shield the tree from the warm winter soil and increase the chill hours based on the soil temperature in the root zone and not up at the tree buds.
-So That is the difference with current growing practices, where we measure chill hours from the surface up to the fruiting buds and not at the roots.
+Presently the difference with current growing practices, measured chill hours are from the surface up to the fruiting buds and not at the roots.

 There are other benefits of deep-rooted trees: